Disordered Passions

 Related Scripture

-“Woe to those who call evil good and good evil, who put darkness for light and light for darkness, who put bitter for sweet and sweet for bitter!” — Isaiah 5:20 (ESV)
+“Woe to those who call evil good and good evil, who put darkness for light and light for darkness, who put bitter for sweet and sweet for bitter!” — Isaiah 5:20 (NRSVue)

-“For all that is in the world—the desires of the flesh and the desires of the eyes and pride of life—is not from the Father but is from the world.” — 1 John 2:16 (ESV)
+“For all that is in the world, sensual lust, enticement for the eyes, and a pretentious life, is not from the Father but is from the world.” — 1 John 2:16 (NABRE)

-“You ask and do not receive, because you ask wrongly, to spend it on your passions.” — James 4:3 (ESV)
+“You ask but do not receive, because you ask wrongly, to spend it on your passions.” — James 4:3 (NABRE)

-“For while we were living in the flesh, our sinful passions, aroused by the law, were at work in our members to bear fruit for death.” — Romans 7:5 (ESV)
+“For while we were living in the flesh, our sinful passions, aroused by the law, were at work in our members to bear fruit for death.” — Romans 7:5 (NRSVue)

-“...among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.” — Ephesians 2:3 (ESV)
+“All of us once lived among them in the passions of our flesh, doing the will of flesh and senses, and we were by nature children of wrath, like everyone else.” — Ephesians 2:3 (NRSVue)

-“Jesus answered them, “Truly, truly, I say to you, everyone who practices sin is a slave to sin.” — John 8:34 (ESV)
+“Jesus answered them, ‘Very truly, I tell you, everyone who commits sin is a slave to sin.’” — John 8:34 (NRSVue)

-“And those who belong to Christ Jesus have crucified the flesh with its passions and desires.” — Galatians 5:24 (ESV)
+“And those who belong to Christ have crucified the flesh with its passions and desires.” — Galatians 5:24 (NRSVue)

 Related Quotes